Maxgabe/Excel-Data-Analysis/README.md

 ## **Overview**

-This repository showcases beginner-level data analysis projects using Microsoft Excel.
+This repository showcases beginner-level data analysis projects using **Microsoft Excel** and **Power BI**.
 These projects demonstrate my growth in technical data analysis skills through hands-on practice.

 The focus is on applying foundational techniques like data cleaning, organizing datasets, analyzing trends, and creating pivot tables to derive actionable insights.
+Additionally, I have integrated Power BI visualizations to enhance data storytelling and create interactive dashboards.

-My goal is to demonstrate my progress, learn through experience, and showcase practical examples of Excel's capabilities in data analysis.
+My goal is to demonstrate my progress, learn through experience, and showcase practical examples of Excel's and Power BI's capabilities in data analysis.

 ---